cozy/cozy-guidelines/README.md

 - slow calls to API (that lasts more than 200ms) that are not cached / using pouchdb
 - big operations (ex: increment to 10 000)

+## Event handling

+Prefer named function instead of inline function into event handler.

+With Typescript, if you have trouble with eslint rule `no-misused-promises` because your function is returning an `Promise<void>`.
+You can disable this rule for your specific case

 ## Styling / theming

 - Use components from cozy-ui when possible